 What do I serve with cheese?

 When it comes to serving cheese, it’s hard to go wrong.
-Cheese is the classic partner to some cured meats and a warm baguette but can also fly solo with only some crackers and wine for company.
-If you’re looking for some more specific pairing suggestions to really wow your guests, or better yet, for your own enjoyment, take a look at our comprehensive guides to meat and cheese pairing and cheese and wine pairing.
+Cheese is the classic partner with some cured meats and a warm baguette, but it can also fly solo with just some crackers and wine for company.
+If you’re looking for more specific pairing suggestions to really wow your guests, or better yet, for your own enjoyment, take a look at our comprehensive guides to meat and cheese pairing and cheese and wine pairing.

 What is umami?

 Umami is the fifth flavor (besides sweet, sour, salt, and bitter) that we’re capable of identifying.
 Umami describes the savory flavor that some cheeses and foods have.
-Some also describe it as “brothy or “meaty.”
-More specifically, scientists have recognized that foods with glutamate can trigger this flavor.
+It is also sometimes described as “brothy or “meaty.”
+Scientists recognized that foods with glutamate (think juicy hamburgers or shiitake mushrooms) can trigger this flavor receptor.
 In the cheese world, parmesan is known for having a distinctly strong umami.
-Give a try and let us know what you think.
+Give it a try and let us know what you think!

 How do you appreciate cheese?